spyr0-sec/AutomatedBadLab/PostInstallationActivities/AutomatedBadLab/README.md

 AutomatedBadLab
 ========
 This PostInstallationActivity is not designed to be a cyber range such as [GOAD](https://github.com/Orange-Cyberdefense/GOAD) but a user controlled vulnerable domain to practise TTPs on.
-However, the ATTACK vectors are provisioned in a way where the a handful of random AD users will be explotiable via a "Primary" method, then each of these accounts will have random subset of "Second" attack Vectors if you do want to use this as an environment to teach others.
+However, the ATTACK vectors are provisioned in a way where a handful of random AD users will be explotiable via a "Primary" method, then each of these accounts will have random subset of "Second" ATTACK Vectors if you do want to use this as an environment to teach others.

+As these are all split into individual PowerShell functions, AutomatedBadLab also offers a reference for each of these misconfigurations to gain a better understanding of why they introduce vulnerabilities to a domain.

 Out of the box this will provision (quanities configurable in Invoke-AutomatedBadLab.ps1):
 - 1000 AD Users